wormhole-foundation/multigov/integration-tests/README.md

 # Navigate to the evm directory in this project
 cd evm

-# Set the ETHDEVNET_MNEMONIC in .env in the evm folder to the one specified in the wormhole repo
+# Set the ETHDEVNET_MNEMONIC in .env in the `evm` and `integration-tests` folders to the one specified in the wormhole repo
 ETHDEVNET_MNEMONIC='blah'

 # Deploy hub contracts on EthDevnet1